uvm-neurobotics-lab/stitching/README.md

-# stitching
+# Neural Network Stitching
-Exploring neural network stitching.
+What is possible with neural network stitching?